-If a child is not collected at the end of the session/day, we will contact parents and all other emergency contact numbers/email addresses provided through various means (school messaging app, email, phonecalls).
+If a child is not collected at the end of the session/day, we will: If a child is not collected at the end of the session/day, we will contact parents and all other emergency contact numbers/email addresses provided through various means (school messaging app, email, phone calls).
 The child will attend the school's wraparound childcare service 'Clubhouse' which is open each day until 6pm.
-In the event of no correspondence from parents in this time, the school will contact the Duty Team at MASH will be contacted.
+In the event of no correspondence from parents in this time, the Duty Team at CHAT will be contacted.
 Such incidents will be recorded on CPOMS.